LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     Or

-    Follow the [`Delete Identifiers`](#delete-identifiers) instructions and then run Action: `Add Identifiers` again.
+    Follow the [`Delete Identifiers`](#delete-identifiers) instructions and then run Action: <code>Add Identifiers</code> again.
 You might not be able to delete the "Loop" identifier, so it will still begin with `XC`, but the others will appear with the short names shown above.

 ### Add or Review Configuration for Loop Identifier

+??? abstract "Summary for this Section"
+    summary goes here:

+    :material-skip-forward: To skip the detailed section, click on ADD LINK HERE

 Find and click on the row for the Loop identifier on the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.
 Look in the **`IDENTIFIER`** column to find `com.TEAMID.loopkit.Loop`.
 The name in the **`NAME`** column may be different than Loop.